AI Folding API

 Output files

-There will be between 3-5 outputs, depending on which flags were used:
+There are 6 possible output files, depending on which flags were used:

 1. inputs will be a directory with the fasta file used as input.